mariano/li3_gearman/README.md

         Stop the daemon.
 Only applicable if started in daemon mode. restart
         Restart the daemon.
 Only applicable if started in daemon mode.
-    --blocking
+    --environment=<string>
+        Override environment to work on.
+Defaults to: environment set in bootstrap --atomic
+        If enabled, once a worker has performed its job, it will quit and a new worker will be spawned (thus this setting means that `resuscitate` is automatically enabled, and `limit` set to 0).
+Default: enabled --blocking
         Enable to interact with Gearman in blocking mode.
 Default: disabled --daemon